EcovadisCode/Ev.ServiceBus/docs/ReceiveMessages.md

 To use this feature with Ev.ServiceBus, you need to call `.EnableSessionHandling()` when registering your receptions.
 You can access the session id of the message through the `IMessageMetadataAccessor` service.

+> Be aware.
+Session mode must be enabled when you create the queue/subscription through the azure portal for the session handling feature to work.
+> If session mode is not set, the queue/subscription client you have declared will not receive any message and will throw exceptions upon application start.

 ```csharp
 public void ConfigureServices(IServiceCollection services)
 {